 James Niedel, M.D., Ph.D.
 Dr. Niedel has served as one of our directors since February 2011.
 Since 2005, Dr. Niedel has served as Managing Director at New Leaf Venture Partners, a healthcare technology fund focused on biopharmaceutical investments.
 From 2002 to 2005, Dr. Niedel was a venture partner at Sprout Group, a healthcare and information technology fund.
 During 2001, Dr. Niedel was Chief Science and Technology Officer for GlaxoSmithKline, a global healthcare company.
 From 1995 to 2001, Dr. Niedel was a member of the board of directors of Glaxo Wellcome plc with responsibility for Global Research and Development, Information Technology and Product Strategy.
-From 1988 to 1995, Dr. Niedel was V.P.
-Research and S.V.P.
-R&D for the U.S. subsidiary of GlaxoSmithKline.
-Before joining the pharmaceutical industry, Dr. Niedel was employed by the Duke University Medical Center from 1973 to 1989 as Professor of Medicine and Chief of the Division of Clinical Pharmacology, in which time he had completed an Internal Medicine residency and a Hematology-Oncology fellowship.
+From 1988 to 1995, Dr. Niedel was employed by the Duke University Medical Center from 1973 to 1989 as Professor of Medicine and Chief of the Division of Clinical Pharmacology, in which time he had completed an Internal Medicine residency and a Hematology-Oncology fellowship.
 Dr. Niedel received M.D. and Ph.D.
 (Biochemistry) degrees from the University of Miami and is a fellow of the Royal College of Physicians (London).
 Our board of directors believes that Dr. Niedel's expertise and experience in the biopharmaceutical industry qualifies him to serve on our board of directors.